If you’re questioning whether your South Beloit and Belvidere residence has poor indoor air quality (IAQ), it probably does.

 Volatile organic compounds, or VOCs, are vapors released by everyday household things.

-They’re found in paint and stains along with:
+They’re found in paint and stains as well as:

 - Furniture